teal33t/poopakv2/README.md

 # POOPAK2
 Poopak Hidden Service Crawler V2

-Poopak is an open source research project with focus on decentralized network like Tor.
+Poopak is an open source research project with focus on dark net markets and hidden services.

-We are trying to find out how anonymous decentralized networks helped freedom of speechs and how combination of anonymous decentralized networks like Tor Network or I2P and transparent money transaction like Bitcoin can provide society a basement to shift from State Market to Free Market.
+We're looking into how anonymous decentralized networks aided free speech and how a combination of anonymous decentralized networks like Tor Network or I2P and transparent money transactions like Bitcoin can provide a society with a foundation for transitioning from a state market to a free market.